 In Activity Controls page, scroll down to Voice & Audio Activity.
 Tap Manage Activity button to load the settings page.
 Here you can delete all the voice commands you’ve ever given to Google Assistant.
 To delete the voice recordings, tap the options button as shown in the image below and select ‘Delete activity by’.

 Now, Google bargains before it lets you delete the recordings by giving you a prompt on how recordings make the experience better.
-Tap ‘Ok’ and then it would show you another prompt which will tell you that this process cannot be recovered, Tap ‘Delete’ to permanently delete the recordings from the server.
+Tap ‘Ok’ and then it would show you another prompt which will tell you that the process is irreversible, Tap ‘Delete’ to permanently delete the recordings from the server.

 Now, that you’ve deleted all the recordings, you might feel relieved but wait, there’s more.
 Google Assistant would continue to record your future conversations with the Assistant so if you are keen on keeping things private then you must turn this feature off.